Interview Questions for Clinicians:

 Staying motivated in a high-stress, physically-demanding CNA position is a challenge.
 A good candidate will voice several factors and be able to draw attention to their own positive attributes as CNAs at the same time.
 Their answer should be specific.
 Simply liking the idea of helping others isn’t enough.

-Question #7: What would the nurses your worked with previously say about you if we asked them?
+7. What would the nurses you worked with previously say about you if we asked them?

 You’re doing two things with this question – asking about the candidate’s ability to empathize and to analyze their own actions.
 While the answer should be a positive one, trust your gut.